 Attorney-General – Privy Counsellor – New Method – Masque of Flowers

 On 26 October 1613 Francis was appointed as Attorney-General and Chief Advisor to the Crown.
 As Attorney-General, he became far more fully immersed in the King’s business, with far less time for writing any more.
-What little time he had for literary matters he mainly devoted to perfecting the writing and presentation of his New Method, the first two books of which he wrote in Latin and published in 1620 as the Novum Organum.
+What little time he had for literary matters he mainly devoted to perfecting the writing and presentation of his New Method, the first two books of which were translated into Latin (the international language of his day) and published in 1620 as the Novum Organum.

 At the end of 1613 Francis devised, organised and paid for, at enormous cost, a beautiful and elaborate masque, The Masque of Flowers, to celebrate the nuptials of Robert Carr, Earl of Somerset, with Frances, Countess of Essex.
 This was presented at Court on 26 December 1613 by the gentlemen of Gray’s Inn as a unique wedding gift to the couple.